Vincent-Vargas/Vincent-Vargas.github.io/index.md

 * Lab 11

     Lab 11 was my favorite lab out all the ones we've done this semester.
 While part 1 was fun learning about how constructors work, it was part 2 that made me enjoy it.
-Part 2 showed me how far i've come in this class, as this it finally allowed us to make a hi-lo game code with both random numbers and the ability for two players to play.
+Part 2 showed me how far I've come in this class, as this finally allowed us to make a hi-lo game code with both random numbers and the ability for two players to play.

 **Two Custom files I made**

+A custom Gradient image from Lab 10]
 ![A custom Gradient image from Lab 10](images/custom_gradient.png)

+A custom noise .gif from Lab 12
 ![A custom noise .gif from Lab 12](images/custom_noise.gif)